dadrus/heimdall/README.md

 Heimdall authenticates and authorizes incoming HTTP requests as well as enriches these with further information and transforms resulting subject information to a format, both required by the upstream services.
 It is supposed to be used either as a Reverse Proxy in front of your upstream API or web server that rejects unauthorized requests and forwards authorized ones to your end points, or as a Decision API, which integrates with your API Gateway (Kong, NGNIX, Envoy, Traefik, etc) and then acts as a Policy Decision Point.

-The current implementation is a pre alpha version, but already supports
+The current implementation is a pre alpha version, but already supports functionality listed below.
+A first alpha release will be available as soon as the test coverage hits 85%, health & readyness probes, as well as the jwks endpoint are implemented.

 * Decision API
 * Loading rules from the file system